 The School District provides hospitalization and major medical, prescription drug and dental coverage for all eligible employees through the Health Plan HMO.
-The certified staff can choose from Plan A, Plan B or Plan C with premiums ranging from \$1,217.53 to \$975.21 for family coverage and \$425.61 to \$342.06 for single coverage.
-The Plans vary by the amount of the co-pay, coinsurance and annual deductable.
-The Board pays 90 percent of the premium for family coverage and 89 percent of the premium for single coverage on Plan A and Plan B and 100 percent of the premium on Plan C.
+The certified staff can choose from Plan A, Plan B or Plan C with premiums ranging from \$1,332.27 to \$1,012.19 for family coverage and \$465.12 to \$354.75 for single coverage.
+The Plans vary by the amount of the co-pay, coinsurance and annual deductible.
+The Board pays approximately 90 percent of the premium for family and single coverage on Plan A and Plan B and 100 percent of the premium on Plan C.